LandSharkFive/KTreeTwo/README.md

 ## Performance

-Performance depends on the number of rows in the Flat Files.
+Performance is good.
+Performance depends on the number of items.

 | Items | Time | Memory |
 | --- | --- | --- |